Sun, 16 Oct|

 The sufferings and damages caused by the floods are distressing.
 Poor people are affected most.

 It has exposed again the incompetence of the Pakistani State, Governments, their corruption and insensitivity.

 It also shows the scale of devastation because of the climate change caused by the rich countries, multi-nationals, their greed, neo-liberalism and obsession with growth.

 The increase in profits is directly related to the increase in poverty and suffering of millions of people.

-Our guest speaker, Farooq Tariq, has been at the forefront of the rescue work and helping the flood victims in Pakistan.
-He talked about his experience, observations and analysis of the reasons for floods, the real situation of the people in affected areas, the failure of the authorities, the aftermath and what should be done to prevent or minimize the sufferings of the poor people.
+Farooq Tariq, a political and social activist, has been at the forefront of the rescue work and helping the flood victims in Pakistan.
+He will talk about his experience, observations and analysis of the reasons for floods, the real situation of the people in affected areas, the failure of the authorities, the aftermath and what should be done to prevent or minimize the sufferings of the poor people.